MicrosoftDocs/power-platform/power-virtual-agents/publication-fundamentals-publish-channels.md

 - [Configure the demo website and add the bot to your live website](publication-connect-bot-to-web-channels.md) | Publish your bot on your live website, or use a demo website to share internally.
-- [Add bot to Microsoft Teams](publication-add-bot-to-microsoft-teams.md) | USe Teams to distribute your bot.
+- [Add bot to Microsoft Teams](publication-add-bot-to-microsoft-teams.md) | Use Teams to distribute your bot.
 - [Add bot to Facebook](publication-add-bot-to-facebook.md) | Add your bot to Facebook Messenger and Facebook Workplace.
 - [Add bot to mobile and custom apps (web-based or native)](publication-connect-bot-to-custom-application.md) | Add your bot to mobile or custom native apps (developer coding required).
 - [Add bot to Azure Bot Service channels](publication-connect-bot-to-azure-bot-service-channels.md) | Add your bot to Azure Bot Service channels (developer coding required).